A Uniform Confidence Band for the Marginal Treatment Effect Function: Introduction

 \section{Introduction}

-The marginal treatment effect (MTE) provides information on how the likelihood of receiving treatment relates to the treatment effects \parencite{heckman1999local, heckman2005structural}.
-We consider settings where unobserved factors that influence selection into treatment are correlated with the potential outcomes, and instrumental variables (IVs) are available.
+The marginal treatment effect (MTE) provides information about how the likelihood of receiving treatment relates to treatment effects \parencite{bjorklund1987estimation, heckman1999local, heckman2005structural}.
+We consider settings in which unobserved factors influencing selection into treatment are correlated with the potential outcomes and instrumental variables (IVs) are available.
 IVs affect the selection into treatment without directly affecting the outcomes.
 MTE represents the benefits to individuals on the cusp of deciding whether or not to participate in treatment.
 The shape of the MTE function provides insight into how the unobservable propensity is related to the treatment effect.
-For instance, when the MTE function decreases, those with a high propensity to receive treatment experience a relatively large treatment effect compared to those with low propensities.
-Conversely, an increasing MTE function implies that those with a low propensity to receive treatment exhibit a relatively large treatment effect compared to those with high propensities.
+For instance, when the MTE function decreases, those with a high propensity to receive treatment experience a relatively large treatment effect compared with those with a low propensity.

 MTE functions have been examined in various empirical applications.
-For instance, \textcite{carneiro2011marginalretrurn} estimate the MTE of college attendance and find that the MTE function is decreasing.
-This result suggests that individuals who benefit from college education are more likely to attend college. \textcite{YamaguchiAsaiKambayashi18} estimate the MTE function for the effect of early childcare.
-Their estimated MTE function is increasing.
+For instance, \textcite{carneiro2011marginalretrurn} finds that the MTE function for college attendance is decreasing.
+This result suggests that individuals who benefit from college education are more likely to attend college.
+The estimated MTE function for the effect of early childcare by \textcite{YamaguchiAsaiKambayashi18} is increasing.
 It suggests that ``children who would benefit most from childcare are less likely to attend, implying inefficient allocation'' \parencite[][p 56]{YamaguchiAsaiKambayashi18}.
-Other empirical examples of MTE include \textcite{doyle2007child}, \textcite{kasahara2016does}, and, \textcite{brinch2017beyond}. \textcite[][page 3]{shea2023ivmte} provide a wide list of empirical articles that use MTE.
+Other empirical examples of MTE include \textcite{doyle2007child}, \textcite{kasahara2016does}, \textcite{brinch2017beyond}, and \textcite{arnold2022measuring}. \textcite{cornelissen2016from} provide an empirically oriented review. \textcite[][page 3]{shea2023ivmte} provide a wide list of empirical articles that use MTE.